Food Activities in Tonga

 5. Catch Dinner on a Fishing Charter

-Seafood is understandably part of this island nation’s diet so jumping on a fishing charter to reel in eating fish like Mahimahi and Wahoo is one way to have a foodie experience in Tonga (even if it’s more about the sport of fishing).
+Seafood is understandably part of this island nation’s diet so jumping on a fishing charter to reel in eating fish like mahimahi and wahoo is one way to have a foodie experience in Tonga (even if it’s more about the sport of fishing).
 There are fishing charters in Tongatapu, ‘Eua, Ha’apai and Vava’u with skippers and guides eager to show their favourite fishing grounds to catch some large pelagics of the southern Pacific Ocean.
 Find out more in The Complete Guide to Fishing in Tonga.

 6. Be Treated to a Private Dinner on the Beach

 For something a little special to do with your loved one, enjoy a private dinner on the beach of your resort.
 Resorts such as Sea Change Eco Retreat in Ha’apai and Treasure Island Eco Resort in Vava’u can prepare an evening under the stars.
-Many resorts can also prepared packed picnic lunches to take with you on walks around the island or even in your kayak for paddling to nearby uninhabited islands.
+Many resorts can also prepare packed picnic lunches to take with you on walks around the island or even in your kayak for paddling to nearby uninhabited islands.
 Check out the 10 Romantic Things to Do in Tonga for Couples for more experiences like this.

 7. Tour a Vanilla Plantation

-Vanilla is one of the most labour-intensive agricultural crops in the world, where you can learn more about the aromatic bean in a vanilla tour.
+Vanilla is one of the most labour-intensive agricultural crops in the world, where you can learn more about the aromatic bean on a vanilla tour.
 The main island of Vava’u, ‘Utu Vava’u, is renowned for its vanilla growing, where each flower needs to be hand-pollinated.
 Learn all about this and more on plantation tours with Heilala Vanilla, where tours can be organised through local accommodations in Vava’u.
 Otherwise, the ‘Ene’io Botanical Gardens tour in Vava’u is another good option for learning more about vanilla.

 8. Indulge at a Local Restaurant